The-Discounters/vizsurvey/README.md

 1. ~~Write the retry logic working in the ServiceAPI.~~
 2. ~~Get the server sequence to be in a transaction and write the unit test to test that we get uniquely assigned sequences for requests at the same time.~~
-3. Implement the logic to check if we should overwrite state based on the state.status and the number of questions answered.
-Check the browswer timestamp and if we appear to have a later entry before in time, write a warning.
+3. ~~Implement the logic to check if we should overwrite state based on the sequence number of the request.
+If the current state (under participant) is larger or equal to the state coming in, don't overwrite it and write a warning to the logs.~~
    ~~4.
 Append redux state for all updates to the audit collection.~~
 4. ~~Fix the bug with many calls to updateState due to the survey making reducer calls for each question added.~~
 5. ~~Write the CLI code to do the CSV file extract for data and audit.~~